 Improved flexibility to manage responsibilities at home

-This does not impact the employee’s ability to deliver on goals as they are highly motivated due to their higher job satisfaction.
+This does not impact the employee’s ability to deliver on goals as they are highly motivated due to higher job satisfaction.

 19. Seen as a Benefit to Employees

-The fact is that all members of the workforce see huge benefits in remote working, whether full-time or even two days per week; the added flexibility is seen as a nirvana for workers.
+All members of the workforce see huge benefits in remote working, whether full-time or even two days per week; the added flexibility is seen as a nirvana for workers.

 80% of employees consider telework a job perk 10